Spokane Valley Firefighters’ Benevolent Association

-The Spokane Valley Firefighters’ Benevolent Association was established in April 1999 to assist firefighters and their families with financial assistance in times of hardship and to help meet the charitable needs of the community at large.
+The Spokane Valley Firefighters’ Benevolent Association was established in April 1999 to assist our neighbors with financial assistance in times of hardship and to help meet the charitable needs of the community at large.
 A Board of Directors, made up of firefighters and citizens, reviews each request for funding at monthly meetings.
 In order for a request to be granted there must funds available and a demonstrated benevolent need.
-Funding for the benevolent association comes from the firefighters themselves (through the United Way) and from revenue generated from semi-annual raffles and a wine tasting/auction.
+Funding for the benevolent association comes from Spokane Valley firefighters, outside donations, and revenue generated from fundraisers and events.

 Can you believe it?
 December has arrived and 2018 is just around the corner!
 We’ve reached that proverbial point in time when we reflect back and set new goals for the future.
 By this time, most of us are fully engaged in the holiday season and have made valiant attempts to show love, care and respect to not only our loved ones but hopefully to neighbors, acquaintances and strangers, too.
 It’s no coincidence that Caring is December’s PACE character strength, ‘tis the season!